briancodes/ngx-interact-outside/README.md

 # @bcodes/ngx-interact-outside

 Listen for mouse down events outside of a host component, and mouse leave events
                   for the host component.
-For touch enabled devices, `touchstart` can be used separately or in conjunction with `mousedown`.
-You may want to preventDefault() in the `touchstart interactOutsideEvent` handler to prevent emulated `mousedown mouseclick` etc, as this Directive does not call `preventDefault` or `stopPropagation` on any events
+For touch enabled devices, `touchstart` can be used separately or in conjunction with `mousedown`

  - @Input `isListening:boolean` default true.
 Determines if `Output` events are emitted.
 This can be toggled true and false to update the event emitting at runtime